 Fascinated by the striking coral reefs around Koh Toa, and the growth in recreational scuba diving, some companies started a diving businesses on the island.
 These companies in turn developed accommodationfor their customers, and over the years several of these resortschanged into a quite lavish.

 Local fishermen and farmers quickly realised that business people from other places were creating their islandto accommodate to the needs of all these new customers and they also, quickly began to open their own businesses to fulfill all the clienteles demands.

-Departures and arrivals were on the local coconut boats, and even then delays of several days were common place, so back to the hammock and the world of dreams, the boat will come another day.
+Arrivals & departures were on the local coconut boats, and even then delays of several days were common place, so back to the hammock and a world of dreams, the boat will come another day.